 The incident survival cohort is not censored at the time of transplantation and therefore includes the survival of the subset of patients who start RRT with a pre-emptive Tx.
 An additional reason for not censoring is to facilitate comparison between centres.
-Centres with a high proportion of patients of South

-Asian and Black origin are likely to have a healthier dialysis population, because South Asian and Black patients are less likely to undergo early transplantation and centres with a high pre-emptive Tx rate are likely to have a less healthy dialysis population because transplantation selectively removes fitter patients.
-However, censoring at transplantation is performed in a 10 year cohort to establish the effect on long term survival by age group and also in a four year cohort to investigate the effect on the outlying status of centres.
+Centres with a high proportion of patients of South Asian and Black origin are likely to have a healthier dialysis population, because South Asian and Black patients are less likely to undergo early transplantation and centres with a high pre-emptive Tx rate are likely to have a less healthy dialysis population because transplantation selectively removes fitter patients.

-The one year incident survival is for patients who started RRT from 1 October of two years earlier until the 30 September of the previous year and followed up for one full year (e.g. patients starting RRT on 1 December 2014 are followed through to 30 November 2015).
-Using the same example, for analysis of one year after 90 day survival, patients who started RRT from 1 October 2014 until 30 September 2015 are included in the cohort and are followed up for a full year after the first 90 days of RRT.
+The one year incident survival is for patients who started RRT from 1 October or two years earlier until the 30 September of the previous year and followed-up for one full year (e.g. patients starting RRT on 1 December 2016 are followed through to 30 November 2017).
+Using the same example, for analysis of one year after 90 day survival, patients who started RRT from 1 October 2016 until 30 September 2017 are included in the cohort and are followed-up for a full year after the first 90 days of RRT.